vinej/react-portal/README.md

 * Authentification with a JWT token
 * Authorization (which actions the user can do)
 * A dispatcher
-* Middleware (logger, thunk, autorization, popup, tabbar)
+* Resolvers (logger, thunk, autorization, ...) like reducers/middlewares
 * Form validations
 * Popup form
 * Tab Bar